Medieval Serbian law: The Code of Justinian

 The greatest part of the Code of Justinian was devoted to the regulation of legal relationships in rural environments.
 Traditional Slavic way of land cultivation and crop farming, as well as the forms of interpersonal legal relations within a community, after the Slavs had inhabited the Byzantine territory, were gradually changing.
 Over time the influence of the Byzantine law started to grow even in regulating agricultural relations, but the old customs could not be eradicated completely.
 In every economic system, agricultural relations can be classified as a relatively conservative group of relationships, so it is not surprising that a legal document intended for the regulation of the life in the countryside could be used over a long period of time.
 Those legal solutions were passed from one generation to another inasmuch as they were adjusted to new circumstances and needs.
 Therefore, the Byzantine Code on Agriculture was a significant legal source used across a very large territory and by a multitude of nations.

 The Serbian version of the Code on Agriculture can be found in a manuscript from the 15th century.
 In the Code of Justinian there are 13 provisions adopted from the Greek edition of the Code on Agriculture edited and translated by William Ashburner.
 Besides, three articles from the Code of Justinian are missing in the Serbian edition of the Code on Agriculture.
-It can only be assumed that that the articles in questions were those damaged in the Serbian version so much that they became unreadable or that they originally were in the part of the text which has not been preserved at all.
+It can only be assumed that the articles in questions were those damaged in the Serbian version so much that they became unreadable or that they originally were in the part of the text which has not been preserved at all.
 These article can be found in the Greek edition, so we can find them in Ashburner’s edition.
 The Code of Justinian adopted only those provisions regulating legal relations related to agriculture in its narrow sense, such as in the case of ploughing up neighbour’s boundary, a self-willed cultivation of somebody else’s field, exchange of the fields between the landowners, different types of disputes over fields, a dispute among villages about their boundaries, making agreement about the cultivation of vineyards and so on.
 The order of the articles is not always the same, so they appear disordered.
 However, some articles related to agriculture were not transferred.

 Although the majority of the articles were intended for the regulation of legal relations in the countryside, some provisions of the Code of Justinian have more general scope of application, which means that they can be applied to everyday life in rural environments or to some other contexts.
 Namely, the provisions in questions could be applicable to other types of settlements.